fizzAI/dumbo/docs/config.md

 - For any configuration options that need to specify an amount of time, please refer to [Composer's documentation on their `Time` class](https://docs.mosaicml.com/projects/composer/en/stable/trainer/time.html).

 ## Configuration file
 Dumbo configuration files are simple YAML files.
-Basic examples can be found in the `examples` directory.
+Basic examples can be found in the `examples` directory; alternatively, use `python -m dumbo.config create <config_file>` to generate a template configuration file.

 ## Configuration options
 The following settings are available in the configuration file: